nfergu/referrers/README.md

 Although the precise output will vary according to the Python version used.

-In this case the instance of `ChildClass` that is passed to `referrers.get_referrer_graph` is referenced directly by the `child_variable` local variable, and also indirectly via `ContainerClass.instance_attribute`.
+In this case the list instance is referenced by a member variable of `ParentClass`, which is in turn referenced by a local variable in the `my_func` function.
+For the code to produce this graph see "Basic Example" below.

 ## Integration with memory analysis tools